GMAT Computer Test versus Paper Test

 Distinctions between the Paper Test and the Computer Test

-The paper GMAT is a conventional test in which all questions count the same toward the final score.
+The paper version of the GMAT was a conventional test in which all questions counted the same toward the final score.
 The computerized GMAT uses a complex algorithm that calculates a different value for each question, which is determined by the likelihood of a correct answer for a student at a given level of ability.
-When taking the computer test, students must answer the question presented before proceeding to the next question, and they are not allowed to go back and change responses (computer adaptation necessitates this procedure).
-With the paper GMAT administration, test-takers were permitted to answer the questions within a section in any order they chose, and could also revise answers if they wished.
-The computer GMAT is unique for each test-taker, and no two students will receive exactly the same questions (even if they take the test at the same place on the same day).
-The paper GMAT varied only the order of the questions within a specific administration.
+The paper GMAT allowed test-takers to answer the questions within a section in any order they chose and could also revise answers if they wished.
+When taking the computer test, students must answer each question presented before proceeding to the next.
+However, following the exam update in 2023, students can now go back and review their answers, ultimately changing up to three responses (if time allows).
+The paper version of the GMAT provided the same questions to every test taker within a specific administration, only varying their order.
+The computerized GMAT is adaptive, creating a unique testing experience for each test-taker and ensuring no two students receive exactly the same questions (even if they take the test at the same place on the same day).

 The Paper Test as a Practice Tool